gymbeijing/ooc-detection-2/README.md

 This repository contains code of our paper "Contrastive Domain Adaptation with Test-time Training for Out-of-Context Detection".

 ## Downloading the dataset
-You may download the TwitterCOMMs dataset and the NewsCLIPpings dataset following TBD.
+You can find the TwitterCOMMs dataset and the NewsCLIPpings dataset following the instructions in their repository.

 ## Set up the Environment
 ```